Mattia De Sciglio

-Mattia De Sciglio (/it/; born 20 October 1992) is an Italian professional footballer who plays as a right-back for the Italy national team.
+Mattia De Sciglio (/it/; born 20 October 1992) is an Italian professional footballer who plays as a right-back.

 De Sciglio made his professional debut for Milan in 2011, after several seasons in the club's youth system, and subsequently became a regular in the line-up, being able to play as either right or left back, winning two Supercoppa Italiana titles.
 He joined Juventus in 2017, winning a domestic double in his first season with the club, followed by two more consecutive Serie A titles and a Supercoppa Italiana.

-At international level, De Sciglio made his senior debut in March 2013 and he was selected in the Italian squads for the 2013 FIFA Confederations Cup (where he won a bronze medal), the 2014 FIFA World Cup and UEFA Euro 2016.
+At international level, De Sciglio made his senior debut for Italy in March 2013 and he was selected in the Italian squads for the 2013 FIFA Confederations Cup, 2014 FIFA World Cup and the UEFA Euro 2016.

 Club career

 Early career

 A native of Milan, De Sciglio started playing football as a child at the Santa Chiara e San Francesco parish recreation centre in the nearby municipality of Rozzano, before moving to local amateur team Cimiano in 2001.